tom-draper/log-analyzer/README.md

 If a token value fails to be converted into the explicit data type specified by its prefix, the value is excluded from the dashboard instead of reverting to the default string type.

 Data type warnings can be found at the bottom of your dashboard, highlighting tokens with inconsistently inferred data types.
-This can be used to help you decide whether your patterns are incorrect or could benefit from explicit data types.
+This can be used to help you decide whether your patterns need improving or you could benefit from explicit data types.

 ### Multi-line Patterns

-Patterns that match multiple lines in a log file can be created simply by including newline characters `\n` in your pattern.
+Patterns that can match multiple lines of a log file can be created simply by including newline characters `\n` in your pattern.
+Although the reliability of this pattern may be variable if the log file is being written to by multiple threads.

 ```log
 2022-01-11T12:15:06+00:00 - DEBUG thread1: success